athleticsutils.com

 About World Athletics Scoring Tables

-- The Scoring Tables include all standard track and Short Track (formally referred to as indoor) events.
-The Short Track equivalent events are labelled as such to differentiate them from their outdoor counterparts.
+• The Scoring Tables include all standard track and Short Track (formerly indoor) events.
+Short Track equivalent events are labelled as such to differentiate them from their outdoor counterparts.

-- Track events are typically measured in meters (m) and measured to the hundredth of a second.
-Road events are typically measured in kilometers (km) and measured to the second.
-The 1 Mile event is the one outlier and has the exact same scoring table for Track and Road performances.
+• Track events are typically measured in metres (m) and to the hundredth of a second.
+Road events are typically measured in kilometres (km) and to the second.
+The 1 Mile event is the outlier and has the same scoring table for Track and Road.

-- All scoring tables are for the Open age group, this includes the Open aged event specifications (implement weight, hurdle height, or steeple height).
-Using the Scoring Tables to measure performances that use a different specification can lead to inaccurate results and comparisons.
+• All scoring tables are for the Open age group, which includes the Open aged event specifications (implement weight, hurdle height, or steeple height).
+Using the Scoring Tables for performances using a different specification can lead to inaccurate results.

-- Hand timed performances can be used for Score conversation, however additional time must be added for the following events:
+• Hand-timed performances can be used for Score conversion, however additional time is added for:

 How the scoring formula works

-Points = a × (b − Time)c, because faster times should score higher. - Jumps use
+• Track events use Points = a × (b − Time)c, because faster times should score higher.

 World Athletics republishes the tables periodically (this calculator uses the 2025 edition).
 Results are rounded down to the nearest whole point, which matches how they are reported for combined events at World Championships and the Olympics.